Asymptotic Coupling and Its Applications in Information Theory: Maximal Guessing Coupling

 \subsection{Application of Maximal Guessing Coupling to Minimum Entropy Coupling}

 The problems of minimum entropy coupling and maximum mutual information coupling were first studied in \cite{kovavcevic2015entropy}.
 In this subsection, we study the asymptotics of these coupling problems.
 In \cite{kovavcevic2015entropy}, the authors showed that solving the minimum entropy coupling problem or maximum mutual information coupling problem is NP-hard.
 However, in this section, we show that is not the case for the asymptotic regime.
 Recall from Definition \ref{def:DefineRenyiCoupling} the \emph{minimum conditional entropy} $\mathcal{H}^{(c)}(P_{X},P_{Y}):=\min_{P_{XY}\in C(P_{X},P_{Y})}H(Y|X)$ over couplings of $P_{X},P_{Y}$.
-Then for such a coupling problem, we have the following result. \begin{cor}[Minimum Conditional Entropy Coupling] Given two product marginal distributions $P_{X}^{n}$ and $P_{Y}^{n}$, we have \begin{enumerate}[leftmargin=*] \item $\mathcal{H}^{(c)}(P_{X}^{n},P_{Y}^{n})-n\max\{0,H(Y)-H(X)\}\to0$ at least exponentially fast as $n\to\infty$ if $H(X)\neq H(Y)$; \item $\mathcal{H}^{(c)}(P_{X}^{n},P_{Y}^{n})\leq n\mathcal{H}^{(c)}(P_{X},P_{Y})$ for all $n$ if $H(X)=H(Y)$. \end{enumerate} \end{cor} \begin{IEEEproof} We only prove Statement 1).
-Statement 2) is obvious.
-One simply employs a product coupling to prove the upper bound.
+Then for such a coupling problem, we have the following result. \begin{cor}[Minimum Conditional Entropy Coupling] Given two product marginal distributions $P_{X}^{n}$ and $P_{Y}^{n}$, we have